embeepea/pga2d/README.md

 10. Switch your local copy back to the master branch for ongoing work.
 Do NOT forget to do this.
-If you stay on the gh-pages branch and make further edits, you're likely to screw something up when you try to merge those edits into master!
+If you stay on the gh-pages branch and make further edits in your local copy, you're likely to screw something up when you try to merge those edits into master!
     ```
     git checkout master